syncfusion-content/maui-docs/MAUI/Barcode-Generator/getting-started.md

 ## Display input value

-The provided input value can be displayed below the barcode by enabling the `ShowText` property of barcode as like the following code snippet,
+The provided input value can be displayed below the barcode by enabling the ShowText property of barcode as shown in the following code sample.

 {% tabs %}